arybud/TradeTrack-/README.md

+#  TradeTrack Journal - A Trading Journal Software

+Overview

-The Trading Journal is a C++ console application designed to manage and secure journal entries related to trading activities.
+TradeTrack is a C++ console application designed to manage and secure journal entries related to trading activities.
 It offers functionalities for adding, viewing, editing, deleting journal entries, and changing passwords for secure access.

 Features

 	•	Password Protection: Secure login with encrypted password storage.
 	•	Journal Management:
 	•	Add new journal entries.
 	•	View and edit existing entries.